 Many people, Rye says, believe that entrepreneurs possess innate, genetic talents.
 However, experts generally agree that most entrepreneurs were not born; they learned to become entrepreneurs.
 The recent proliferation of college and university courses on the subject supports this point.
 Entrepreneurship is currently being successfully taught.

 Again, I agree with Rye.
 I can’t overemphasize the fact that almost anyone can be a successful entrepreneur.
+However, every aspiring entrepreneur should ask themselves these questions before committing to a business.
+Starting your own company is not an easy decision and you must understand that it will change your life in many ways.

 Myth No. 3: Entrepreneurs Are Mainly Motivated to Get Rich